RascalSoftware/RAT-Docs/source/tutorial/project.rst

 The Parameters Block
 ====================

+The parameters block outlines the material parameters of our model, such as thickness, SLD or roughness.
-Any model, whether it be layers or anything else is always defined by parameters.
-These appear in the parameters block and are specified by a name, a value, minimum and maximum ranges and a flag defining whether the parameter is fitted or fixed:
+These parameters are specified by a name, a value, minimum and maximum ranges, and a flag defining whether the parameter is fitted or fixed:

 .. tab-set::